mikebochenek/chequeli/README.md

 ```

 ## Apache2
-see config folder in this project
+See config folder in this project to see how Apache2 is configured to serve Django

 ## Jenkins
 Currently [Jenkins](https://jenkins.bochenek.ch) runs the following build script which is triggered by a webhook